enisn/UraniumUI/docs/en/themes/material/components/TabView.md

 ---

+Tabs can be styles separately using `HeaderTemplate` property of `TabItem`.
+Use `TabItem.HeaderTemplate` property while defining `TabItem` in `TabView`.

+When both of `TabView.TabHeaderItemTemplate` and `TabItem.HeaderTemplate` are defined, `TabItem.HeaderTemplate` will be used for that particular tab.

 Even you can define DataTemplate tab by tab separetely.
-Use `TabItem.HeaderTemplate` property for that.

 ```xml
 <material:TabView>